Alex Morss

 Welcome.
 You can use the search bar at the top to find lovely books, or scroll down for some top nature picks from me (click on list headings to see the full list) & you can also find my books on here via the link below.

-In our seasonal ecology series, ’Busy Spring: Nature Wakes Up' came out in paperback in May 2022.
-It was voted by @InclusiveStoryTime + 400 judges as 'Best of 2021' for most innovative non-fiction.
+🌱 'Busy Spring: Nature Wakes Up' was voted by @InclusiveStoryTime + 400 judges as 'Best of 2021' for most innovative non-fiction.

 I was consultant editor on the ‘The Most Important Animal of All’ by Penny Worms & Hannah Bailey, published in 2021.
 It’s been endorsed by the British Ecological Society & some profits go to help under represented young people kickstart careers in ecology.